Frequently Asked Questions

 How does District 1199NM work for me?

-• More important question: How do I support District 1199NM?
-You are your Union and through the strength of rank and file members, 1199NM looks out for members in many ways; the first and foremost goal is to empower health care employees by making their workplaces more democratic.
+More important question: How do I support District 1199NM?
+Your Union and the strength of rank and file members (membership), 1199NM looks out for members in many ways; the first and foremost goal is to empower health care employees by making their workplaces more fair, safe, and democratic.

-• 1199NM helps negotiate for better wages and benefits through a legally binding Union contract and also represents you when you encounter problems on the job.
+1199NM helps negotiate for better wages and benefits through a legally binding Union contract and also represents you when you encounter problems on the job and provides a method of resolving violations of the contract.

-• The Union can be your best job protection, and remember the union is stronger with greater membership.
+The Union can be your best job protection, and the union is stronger a has greater power with greater membership.
+Organizing and signing up non-members is a critical aspect of growing your union.

 Why join District 1199NM?